CloudOnce/CloudOnce/README.md

 * [Feature requests](.github/CONTRIBUTING.md#features)
 * [Pull requests](.github/CONTRIBUTING.md#pull-requests)

-Make sure your code works in Unity3D v5.3.1f1 and up.
-Code that produces warnings in the Unity3D console will not be accepted.
+Make sure your code works in Unity v5.3.1f1 and up.
+Code that produces warnings in the Unity console will not be accepted.

 ## History
 This plug-in was originally developed for internal use by Trollpants Game Studio.
 [Sindri Jóelsson](http://github.com/sindrijo) wrote most of the original code, and [Jan Ivar Z. Carlsen](http://github.com/jizc) assisted by writing the implementations for Google Play and iOS.